-- Helping to review the School's policy on provision for pupils with SEN - Meeting the SENCO on a termly basis to learn about the School's SEND provision and monitor the implementation of the SEN policy - Consulting with the SENCO to prepare an annual SEN report for the governing body - Attending meetings of the School's Inclusion Committee - Helping to raise awareness of SEND issues at governing body meetings - Ensuring that the School's notional SEND budget is appropriately allocated to support pupils with SEN - Giving regular update information to the governing body on the quality and effectiveness of SEN and disability provision within the School - Assuring the governing body that the School website publishes the school's SEND offer in accordance with the Code of Practice para 6.79 - Observing first-hand how the School ensures that pupils with SEN are actively involved in all aspects of school life, both inside and outside the classroom - Taking opportunities to meet and talk with the parents of children with SEN

-Keeping informed about developments in the area of SEN, nationally, locally, and within the School
+- Helping to review the School's policy on provision for pupils with SEND. - Meeting the SENCo on a termly basis to learn about the School's SEND provision and monitor the implementation of the SEND policy. - Consulting with the SENCo to prepare an annual SEND report for the governing body. - Attending meetings of the School's Inclusion Committee. - Helping to raise awareness of SEND issues at governing body meetings. - Ensuring that the School's notional SEND budget is appropriately allocated to support pupils with SEND. - Giving regular update information to the governing body on the quality and effectiveness of SEND and disability provision within the School. - Assuring the governing body that the School website publishes the school's SEND offer in accordance with the Code of Practice para 6.79. - Observing first-hand how the School ensures that pupils with SEND are actively involved in all aspects of school life, both inside and outside the classroom. - Taking opportunities to meet and talk with the parents of pupils with SEND. - Keeping informed about developments in the area of SEND, nationally, locally, and within the School.